 SQL Scripting

 You can employ powerful procedural logic using SQL/PSM standard-based scripting syntax.
 Any SQL script consists of and starts with a compound statement block (BEGIN ...
 END).
-A compound statement starts with a section to declare local variables, user-defined conditions, and condition handlers, which are used to catch exceptions.
+A compound statement starts with a section to declare local variables, cursors, user-defined conditions, and condition handlers, which are used to catch exceptions.
 This is followed by the compound statement body, which consists of:

 Passing data between the invoker and the compound statement